learn-academy-2020-echo/week-4-assessment-sjproctor/interview-questions.md

 6. STRETCH: What is Duck Typing?

-  Your answer:
+  Your answer: A philosophy in Ruby that allows methods to be called on any data type that will produce a desired result

   Researched answer:

 ## Looking Ahead: Terms for Next Week
-- PostgreSQL
+- PostgreSQL - open source data management system
-- API
+- API - application programming interface, website that is designed for other websites
-- CRUD
+- CRUD - create, read, update, delete - the basic functionality of a full-stack website
-- Ruby on Rails
+- Ruby on Rails - web application framework, used to create full-stack apps
-- ORM
+- ORM - object relational mapping, a translator between two languages
-- Active Record
+- Active Record - the model (data, persistent storage) layer of Ruby on Rails